Death of Samantha (song): Reception

+Record World said that "This cut is about a 'cool chick' and has a good shot to be Yoko's first solo smash.
+Fine playing by Elephant's Memory band."

 Ultimate Classic Rock critic Michael Gallucci rated it as Ono's 3rd best song, describing it as "a bluesy dirge that's part-feminist manifesto, part-lover's lament, and one of her best songs."

 In addition to its appearance on Approximately Infinite Universe, "Death of Samantha" has appeared on a number of Ono's compilation albums, including Onobox and Walking on Thin Ice.

 Other versions

 Porcupine Tree covered "Death of Samantha" on the 2007 collaboration album Yes, I'm a Witch, performing with Ono's vocals.
 James Hunter of SPIN Magazine describes their version as "gothlike."
 Robert Sandall of The Daily Telegraph remarks on the contrast between Ono's "gravely tremulous vocal" and the acoustic guitar backing, which he describes as "a stark approach which lends her the air of a Leonard Cohen impersonator".
 Amy Longsdorf of The Spokesman-Review calls it one of the best songs on Yes, I'm a Witch, claiming it has a "silvery spaciousness" to it, describing the song as "aching".

 Hermine Demoriane covered the song on her 1984 album Lonely at the Top.
 AllMusic critic Ned Raggett calls this version "an inspired nod to an equally unique artist".

 A cover by Boy George has been released on his 2013 album This Is What I Do.
-A dub version, featuring Sinead O'Connor, can be found on the online-only release of "This Is What I Dub".
+A dub version, featuring Sinéad O'Connor, can be found on the online-only release of "This Is What I Dub".